 They are a part of who we are

-Watching the rise and fall of the elegant mid-Atlantic Ocean waves has heightened my strong belief that we need to stop just presenting and start making more alluring waves.
-I don’t mean making a noise just for the sake of it I mean making an impact; making a difference.
+Watching the rise and fall of the elegant mid-Atlantic Ocean waves has heightened belief that we need to start make a few more alluring waves when we present.

-How do you make waves when presenting and speaking in public?
+How do you make waves when you present?

 Before we jump straight to the wave enhancers its worth looking closely at the wave inhibitors.
-Wave inhibitors are the presentation elements that stifle impact, ensure mediocrity and ultimately leave most professionals rather do anything else that attend ‘another’ business presentation.
+Wave inhibitors are the presentation elements that stifle impact and fuel mediocrity.

 – Presenting someone else’s content.

-If you concede and do it because you ‘have to’ then you are not only doing yourself and your audience a huge disservice it means that the person insisting that you give the presentation has a complete disregard for both you and your audience.
+Ignoring these options and simply doing it as instructed you are doing both yourself and your audience a huge disservice.
+It also suggest that the person insisting that you give the presentation has a disregard for both you and your audience.

 – Doing what you always do